Multiple Testing under High-dimensional Dynamic Factor Model

-\subsection{Multiple testing procedure via sample-splitting}
+\subsection{Multiple Testing Procedure via Sample-splitting}

-The estimate of $\falpha$ provides the input for conducting multiple testing.
-Typically, the asymptotic null distribution of the estimated alpha should be established so that we can obtain the $p$-value via normal calibration.
-However, establishing the asymptotic normality of the estimated alpha under dynamic factor models is challenging, since the idiosyncratic errors and factors are generated from causal process.
-Another contribution of our manuscript is to demonstrate that the statistics $\sqrt{n}(\widehat{\alpha}_i-\alpha_i)/\sigma_i$'s converge to a standard normal distribution uniformly for $i$, where $\sigma_i^2$ is the long-run variance under the causal process.
-The details can be found in Section~\ref{Sec_3}.
+The estimator of $\fmu$ provides the input to conduct multiple tests.
+Typically, the asymptotic null distribution of $\widehat{\mu}_i$ should be established to obtain the $p$-value via normal calibration.
+However, as idiosyncratic errors and factors are generated from causal processes in dynamic factor models, serial correlations may exist.
+Establishing the asymptotic normality of the estimated $\mu_i$ poses a challenge.
+Another contribution of our manuscript is to demonstrate that the statistic $\sqrt{n}(\widehat{\mu}_i-\mu_i)/\sigma_i$ converges uniformly to a standard normal distribution for $i$, where $\sigma_i^2$ is the long-run variance under the causal process.
+Details can be found in Section~\ref{Sec_3}.